ProjectIxian/Spixi-website/guide.md

             <img src="assets/img/guide/Spixi15.png" alt="Spixi guide 16"/>
             <div class="guideText">
                 You can send IxiCash by using the "Quick Scan" button and scanning a QR code that contains another Spixi Wallet address.
-                Alternatively you can send IxiCash payment by tapping on the "Send" button on the "Wallet" screen.
+                Alternatively, you can send IxiCash payment by tapping on the "Send" button on the "Wallet" screen.
             </div>
         </div>
         <div class="col-xl-4 mb-3 guideBox">
             <img src="assets/img/guide/Spixi16.png" alt="Spixi guide 17"/>
             <div class="guideText">
-                You can also send IxiCash payment in chat, like you would send a message.
+                You can also send IxiCash payment in chat, just as you would send a message.
-                A contact might request a payment which you can review and pay or you can send a payment directly to that contact by tapping on "Send" button in additional options menu.
+                A contact might request a payment, which you can review and pay, or you can send a payment directly to that contact by tapping on "Send" button in additional options menu.
             </div>
         </div>
         <div class="col-xl-4 mb-3 guideBoxNoBg">
             <img src="assets/img/guide/Spixi17.png" alt="Spixi guide 18"/>
             <div class="guideText">
                 When you proceed to payment, you will notice the recipient/s that you will send a payment to, as well as your current balance.
-                To poerformn a payment you need to set the amount of IxiCash you would like to send and tap on the "Send Payment" button.
+                To perform a payment you need to set the amount of IxiCash you would like to send and tap on the "Send Payment" button.
             </div>
         </div>
     </div>